saitamasahil/Pixel-Launcher-Extended/README.md

 ## Troubleshooting
 If you face any issues while using Pixel Launcher Extended then look into this section first before asking in support group on Telegram.

-### Overview suggestions & other hints like sharing images or links aren't showing in recent tabs
+### Overview suggestions & other hints like sharing images or links aren't visible in recent tabs
 Enable Overview suggestions from pixel launher extended's settings.

 ### Weather widget in At A Glance or Select feature in recent tabs not working